ZL-Asica/react/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a PR or open an issue. ❤️
+Feel free to open an issue or submit a PR. ❤️

 ## License